Mullet MadJack: Full Character Roster and Availability Guide

 Instant deliveryNo spam, unsubscribe anytime

-Streamer, Peace Corp., and the smaller named cast
+Streamer, PEACE Corp, and the smaller named cast

 Advertisement

-Which characters matter most to the meta?
+Which characters matter most to a run?

 • Robot enemies – the combat roster you are really optimizing against.